movablebrains/portfolio-vue/README.md

 ## Introduction

 This is the VueJS version of the previous design of my [personal website](https://webdevsuperfast.netlify.com/) which is based on Jekyll and Stream UI.
+It pulls data from [Heroku](https://heroku.com) using a fake REST API built using [json-server](https://github.com/typicode/json-server).

 ## Building from Source